 However, if the idea of needles turns you off, you can practice acupressure.
 You’ll use the same points as those used in acupuncture, but without breaking the skin.
 Try rubbing a circular motion on the tendon inside your wrist about two inches from your thumb joint.
 See if that calms your upset stomach.

 The eight home remedies above can help cure nausea during pregnancy so that you can get back to the joy of expecting.
-While severe stomach upset warrants a call to the doctor, you can find relief for occasional morning sickness through these methods.
+While severe stomach pain warrants a call to the doctor, you can find relief for occasional morning sickness through these methods.
+If you are also experiencing acid reflux, here are some home remedies to help you feel better.